microsoft/azure_arc/azure_arc_servers_jumpstart/docs/gcp_terraform_ubuntu.md

 ## Create Azure Service Principal (SP)

 * To connect the GCP virtual machine to Azure Arc, an Azure Service Principal assigned with the "Contributor" role is required.
-To create it, login to your Azure account run the following command:
+To create it, login to your Azure account run the below command (this can also be done in [Azure Cloud Shell](https://shell.azure.com/)).

     ```bash
     az login
-    az ad sp create-for-rbac -n "<Unique SP Name>" --skip-assignment
+    az ad sp create-for-rbac -n "<Unique SP Name>" --role contributor
     ```

     For example:

-    ```az ad sp create-for-rbac -n "http://AzureArcGCP" --skip-assignment```
+    ```az ad sp create-for-rbac -n "http://AzureArcGCP" --role contributor```

     Output should look like this:

     ```
     {
     "appId": "XXXXXXXXXXXXXXXXXXXXXXXXXXXX",